OlivierLD/raspberry-coffee/NMEA-multiplexer/OnWindows10.md

  Help tasks
  ----------
- buildEnvironment - Displays all buildscript dependencies declared in project ':NMEA.multiplexer'. components - Displays the components produced by project ':NMEA.multiplexer'. [incubating] dependencies - Displays all dependencies declared in project ':NMEA.multiplexer'. dependencyInsight - Displays the insight into a specific dependency in project ':NMEA.multiplexer'. dependentComponents - Displays the dependent components of components in project ':NMEA.multiplexer'. [incubating] help - Displays a help message. model - Displays the configuration model of project ':NMEA.multiplexer'. [incubating] projects - Displays the sub-projects of project ':NMEA.multiplexer'. properties - Displays the properties of project ':NMEA.multiplexer'. tasks - Displays the tasks runnable from project ':NMEA.multiplexer'.
+ buildEnvironment - Displays all buildscript dependencies declared in project ':NMEA-multiplexer'. components - Displays the components produced by project ':NMEA-multiplexer'. [incubating] dependencies - Displays all dependencies declared in project ':NMEA-multiplexer'. dependencyInsight - Displays the insight into a specific dependency in project ':NMEA-multiplexer'. dependentComponents - Displays the dependent components of components in project ':NMEA-multiplexer'. [incubating] help - Displays a help message. model - Displays the configuration model of project ':NMEA-multiplexer'. [incubating] projects - Displays the sub-projects of project ':NMEA-multiplexer'. properties - Displays the properties of project ':NMEA-multiplexer'. tasks - Displays the tasks runnable from project ':NMEA-multiplexer'.

  IDE tasks
  ---------